 Current Lab Members

 Group Leader.
-Kasper Lage is an Assistant Professor at Harvard Medical School and Director of Bioinformatics of the Massachusetts General Hospital Department of Surgery.
+Kasper Lage is an Associate Professor at Harvard Medical School and Director of Bioinformatics of the Massachusetts General Hospital Department of Surgery.
 He is an Associate Member of the Broad Institute of MIT and Harvard and a Member of the Leadership Group of the Stanley Center for Psychiatric Research of the Broad Institute.

 Valentina O. Bakovic